 Peters reached out and grabbed the key.
 "No, I'll come by tomorrow morning to look at those things in lost and found."

 "Have a good night, Mr. Peters." she gave a smoldering look at him as he turned and made his way to the door.
 He felt her eyes on him as he left the office.
 Man, if only he were here for pleasure, not business, that's another thing I'll need to box Alan's ears for.

 Sam made his way to the room, room seven of ten, all lined up like toy soldiers waiting to attack the gas station across the street.
 Each with its red door and black metal number nailed to the center.
-At least the walkway was covered, which didn’t help much as the rain was falling at a steep angle from the wind.
+At least the walkway was covered, which didn't help much as the rain was falling at a steep angle from the wind.
 He walked down the row of rooms, there were no cars in the lot, and he wondered why he was given room seven.
-It didn’t look like there was anyone else in the place.
-Reaching his room he stared for a moment at the number on the door.
-Seven, lucky number seven, lets hope so, he thought.
-The key slid in easily and he opened the door, it is gonna feel good to get out of these wet clothes and into a hot shower.
+It didn't look like there was anyone else in the place.
+Reaching his room, he stared for a moment at the number on the door.
+Seven, lucky number seven, let's hope so, he thought.
+The key slid in easily and he opened the door, it was going feel good to get out of these wet clothes and into a hot shower.